Skip to Content

 Three things to check:

-1. Theme settings → Markets → Switcher pattern — is it set to Off?
+1. Theme settings → Markets → Switcher style — has it been changed to Off?
+(The default is Dropdown.)

 3. If you have multiple markets but only one has the same currency and language as the active one, the switcher only shows the options that meaningfully differ.
 This is a Shopify-side filter, not a Mercer one.